Employers liability insurance is a business insurance policy that virtually all firms employing people must take out by law.

 What is covered by employers liability insurance?

-As the name suggests, employers liability insurance is designed to protect business owners and operators against some of the most commonly faced risks associated with taking on employees.
+As the name suggests, employers liability insurance is designed to protect business owners and operators against some of the most commonly encountered risks associated with hiring employees.

 This usually includes illness and injury that occurs on business premises, or as a direct result of the individual’s working practices.

-It may not include incidents that occur while driving, but these will usually be covered separately by the business’s motor insurance policy.
+It may not include incidents that occur while driving, but the business’s motor insurance policy will usually cover these separately.

-All insurance is priced on a set of criteria such as your perceived level of risk, any history of claims made – or of going for long periods without making a claim – and the total amount of cover that you need.
+All insurance is priced on criteria such as your perceived level of risk, any history of claims made or of going for long periods without making a claim, and the total amount of cover you need.

 The higher the potential payout, the more you’ll usually have to pay for your cover.
 However, it’s important not to cut costs too much in this area, and leave yourself liable for a substantial payout if the worst happens.

-Strike the right compromise between your short-term budget and your long-term need for financial protection, and you not only make sure your employees are protected against monetary loss in the event of an incident; you also ensure that your business will be able to continue operating in such circumstances.
+Strike the right compromise between your short-term budget and your long-term need for financial protection, and you will not only ensure that your employees are protected against monetary loss in the event of an incident but also that your business will be able to continue operating in such circumstances.

-Most insurers will provide you with £10 million of cover automatically, which should be more than sufficient for your small business.
+Most insurers will automatically provide you with £10 million of cover, which should be sufficient for your small business.
 The minimum level of cover required by law is £5 million.

-How do I take out a suitable employers liability insurance policy?
+How do I take out a suitable policy?

-The first step towards arranging employers liability insurance cover is to get a quote from a reputable insurer.
+The first step towards arranging cover is to get a quote from a reputable insurer.

 You may also be able to arrange combined business insurance that incorporates all of the different insurances your business needs.